awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

   + Virtual Hard Disk \(VHD\), which is compatible with Citrix Xen and Microsoft Hyper\-V virtualization products\.
   + Stream\-optimized ESX Virtual Machine Disk \(VMDK\), which is compatible with VMware ESX and VMware vSphere versions 4, 5, and 6\.
   + Raw format\.

-  To convert exported VMDK files to OVF, use the [VMware OVF Tool](https://www.vmware.com/support/developer/ovf/)\.
 + You can't export an image if it contains third\-party software provided by AWS\.
 For example, VM Export cannot export Windows or SQL Server images, or any image created from an image in the AWS Marketplace\.
 + You can't export an image with encrypted EBS snapshots in the block device mapping\.
 + You can only export EBS data volumes that are specified in the block device mapping, not EBS volumes attached after instance launch\.